-Ana Clara Blesso is the Assistant Director for Experiential Learning at the Center for Career Development, where she serves as the department lead for internship and cooperative education programming, resources, and information.
-Ana Clara assists with various internship-related activities; including facilitating the center’s internship classes and developing the on-campus internship program.
-In addition, she organizes the annual Internship Showcase and Experiential Learning awards program.
+Ana Clara Blesso (she/her/hers) is the Associate Director for Experiential Learning and Career Coaching at the Center for Career Development.
+In her role, she serves as the department lead for internship and cooperative education programming and career coaching oversight and direction.
+Ana Clara provides leadership on various internship-related activities; including facilitating the center’s internship classes and administering the Center’s annual Internship & Co-op Week.

 Prior to her role at UConn, Ana Clara served as Assistant Director of Fairfield University’s Career Planning Center.
-She has held graduate internships in career counseling, substance abuse prevention, student leadership development, and mental health counseling at Wake Forest University and High Point University in North Carolina.
+Ana Clara is a trained salary negotiation facilitator through the American Association of University Women (AAUW) and a National Association of Colleges & Employers (NACE) mentor.
 She received a Master of Arts degree in Counseling from Wake Forest University and a Bachelor of Science degree from Assumption College.

-Ashley Browning is the Corporate Partner Relations Manager at the Center for Career Development where she develops and enhances internship and co-op experiences for students while partnering with employers looking to hire UConn’s talent.
-Ashley manages experiential learning opportunities including UConn Co-Op enrollment, Career Expedition programs, and the annual Internship & Co-op Fair.
-A conduit between future UConn interns and employers, Ashley connects recruiters to campus through annual events, partnerships with faculty/staff, and presentations.
+Ashley Browning is the Assistant Director, Corporate Partner Relations at the Center for Career Development where she partners with employers looking to hire UConn talent for internships, co-ops and full time roles.
+A conduit between organizations and their future employees, Ashley connects recruiters to campus through annual events, partnerships with faculty/staff, and presentations.

-Ashley is a UConn alum with bachelor’s degrees in Journalism and English.
-Before joining CCD, Ashley was a congressional press aide for U.S. Senator Joseph I. Lieberman and managed the UConn Alumni Association’s Connecticut Chapters and Advocacy programs.
-Ashley is president of the Connecticut Cooperative Education & Internship Association (CCEIA) and is a member of the New England Knowledge Corridor Hartford-Springfield Economic Partnership.
+Ashley is a UConn alum with bachelor’s degrees in Journalism and English, and an MBA.
+Before joining the Center, Ashley was a congressional press aide for U.S. Senator Joseph I. Lieberman and managed the UConn Alumni Association’s Connecticut Chapters and Advocacy programs.
+Ashley is a member of the Connecticut Cooperative Education and Internship Association (CCEIA), and Staffing Management Association of Southern New England.